cagataycali/HSTP/README.md

 # Hyper Service Transfer Protocol on EVM

-The protocol aims to develop a contract level abstraction for the Hyper Service Transfer Protocol.
+The protocol aims to develop a application layer abstraction for the Hyper Service Transfer Protocol.

 The protocol will implement way to transfer services between two parties.
 One contract could call another contract within the same chain.

 Thus the contracts can call each other freely, they can check their system status, and they can communicate with each other.

-### Awesome web3 services running top of HSTP
+### Awesome web services running top of HSTP

 [Full list here](https://github.com/cagataycali/awesome-web3-services)